 Minor misconduct.
 Minor misconduct will be dealt with directly by correspondence with those involved without involving any other parties, e.g.: Communicating to Authors/reviewers whenever a minor issue involving misunderstanding or misapplication of academic standards has occurred; A warning letter to an Author or reviewer regarding fairly minor misconduct.

 Major misconduct.
 The Editor in consultation with the Editorial board members and, when appropriate, after further consultation with a small group of experts, will make any decision regarding the course of action to be taken using the evidence available.
 Any major misconduct will require retraction of an article or submitted manuscript.
-Other possible outcomes can be implemented as follows (these can be used separately or jointly): Publication of a formal announcement or editorial describing the misconduct; Informing the Author's or reviewer's head of department or employer of any misconduct by means of a formal letter; The formal, announced retraction of a publication from the journal in accordance with the Retraction Policy (see below); A ban on submissions from an individual for a defined period; Referring a case to a professional organization or legal authority for further investigation and action.
+Other possible outcomes can be implemented as follows (these can be used separately or jointly): Publication of a formal announcement or editorial describing the misconduct; Informing the Author's or reviewer's head of department or employer of any misconduct by means of a formal letter; The formal, announced retraction of a publication from the journal in accordance with the Retraction Policy (see below); Author’s submissions will no longer be accepted by Veterinarski Glasnik; Referring a case to a professional organization or legal authority for further investigation and action.

 Legal limitations of the publisher, copyright holder or Author(s), infringements of professional ethical codes, such as multiple submissions, bogus claims of authorship, plagiarism, fraudulent use of data or any major misconduct require retraction of an article.
 Occasionally a retraction can be used to correct errors in submission or publication.
 The main reason for withdrawal or retraction is to correct the mistake while preserving the integrity of science; it is not to punish the Author.
 Standards for dealing with retractions have been developed by numerous library and scholarly bodies.
 Veterinarski Glasnik will retract electronic articles by publishing a retraction note, in which a link is made to the original article.
 In the electronic version of the original article, a link is made to the retraction note where it is clearly stated that the article has been retracted.
 The original article is retained unchanged, save for a watermark on the PDF indicating on each page that it is “retracted.”